paceuniversity/cs3892018team6/README.md

 2/27/18 8:30 PM Matthew Sokolovsky - I uploaded the project to GitHub.
 So far the project is just the code I produced during the Android lesson.

 3/4/18 5:50 PM Matthew Sokolovsky - I finished my first draft of the product backlog.

+3/4/18 7:00 PM Matthew Sokolovsky - I added a picture (from worldmapper.org) in the proposal showing what the map might look like.